Dalak/Hello-World/README.md

 # Hello-World
-The very first step of GitHub
+The very first step at GitHub
+My name is Beka Dalakishvili and this is my first step at GitHub